telliott99/MySwift/basic.rst

     Hello Swift world
     >

+And yet another possibility is to use a "playground" in Xcode.

 As shown above, a basic print statement is ``println("a string")`` or ``print("a string")``.
 Notice the absence of semicolons.

 One can also do variable substitution, like this